Gerard Moliné of Bios Urn® tells us about how to plant an urn in one’s home.

 – Bios Urn Pets®, the biodegradable urn designed to turn your pet into a tree in the afterlife.

-– The Bios Incube®, a planter which is designed to fit all of our urns perfectly and plant them close to you.
+– The Bios Incube®, a planter that is designed to fit all of our urns perfectly and plant them close to you.
 It is perfect for those who lack a natural space to plant their Bios Urn®, who live in temporary locations, or who just prefer to have an indoor tree.

 – Bios Parks®.
 Open green spaces to commemorate and remember our loved ones in a natural environment and in harmony with nature.
 Forests instead of cemeteries, that’s the idea.
 The first one is open in Canada.

-What is clear is that the structure of burial and funerals no longer serve individuals or the environment, and the only way to move forward is through innovation of more natural burial options.
+What is clear is that the structure of burial and funerals no longer serve individuals or the environment, and the only way to move forward is through the innovation of more natural burial options.

 How the coronavirus pandemic affects your business, and how are you coping?